-Equity CrowdfundingLink opens in a new window can help you raise money from lots of investors via a regulated online platform.
+Equity CrowdfundingLink opens in a new windowLink opens in a new window can help you raise money from lots of investors via a regulated online platform.

 You could get capital from existing investors and be able to put your business or product in front of a new or interested market.

 However, it can be a time-consuming process – and success is far from guaranteed.